Industry Insights

 No items found.

-Paper as a more predictable alternative
+Paper as a more reliable system

 At the same time, regulatory pressure in Europe, including PPWR, is reinforcing the shift toward more circular materials.
 As new requirements around recyclability, waste reduction, and material transparency begin to take shape, brands are being pushed to reassess their packaging choices not only from an environmental perspective, but also from a compliance and long term viability standpoint.